Real business-cycle theory: Stylized facts

-Overall, the basic RBC model predicts that given a temporary shock, output, consumption, investment and labor all rise above their long-term trends and hence formulate into a positive deviation.
-Furthermore, since more investment means more capital is available for the future, a short-lived shock may have an impact in the future.
-That is, above-trend behavior may persist for some time even after the shock disappears.
-This capital accumulation is often referred to as an internal "propagation mechanism", since it may increase the persistence of shocks to output.
+The basic RBC model predicts that given a temporary shock, output, consumption, investment, and labor, all rise above their long-term trends and formative deviation.
+Furthermore, since more investment means more capital is available, a short-lived shock may impact the future.
+That is, above-trend behavior may persist even after the shock disappears.
+This capital accumulation is often referred to as an internal "propagation mechanism" since it may increase the persistence of shocks to output.

 A string of such productivity shocks will likely result in a boom.
 Similarly, recessions follow a string of bad shocks to the economy.
-If there were no shocks, the economy would just continue following the growth trend with no business cycles.
+Without shocks, the economy would continue following the growth trend with no business cycles.

 To quantitatively match the stylized facts in Table 1, Kydland and Prescott introduced calibration techniques.
 Using this methodology, the model closely mimics many business cycle properties.
-Yet current RBC models have not fully explained all behavior and neoclassical economists are still searching for better variations.
+Yet current RBC models have not fully explained all behavior, and neoclassical economists are still searching for better variations.

 The main assumption in RBC theory is that individuals and firms respond optimally over the long run.
-It follows that business cycles exhibited in an economy are chosen in preference to no business cycles at all.
+It follows that business cycles exhibited in an economy are chosen in preference to no business cycles.
 This is not to say that people like to be in a recession.
-Slumps are preceded by an undesirable productivity shock which constrains the situation.
-But given these new constraints, people will still achieve the best outcomes possible and markets will react efficiently.
-So when there is a slump, people are choosing to be in that slump because given the situation, it is the best solution.
-This suggests laissez-faire (non-intervention) is the best policy of government towards the economy but given the abstract nature of the model, this has been debated.
+Slumps are preceded by an undesirable productivity shock, which constrains the situation.
+However, given these new constraints, people will still achieve the best outcomes possible, and markets will react efficiently.
+So when there is a slump, people choose to be in it because, given the situation, it is the best solution.
+This suggests laissez-faire (non-intervention) is the best policy of the government towards the economy, but given the abstract nature of the model, this has been debated.

 A precursor to RBC theory was developed by monetary economists Milton Friedman and Robert Lucas in the early 1970s.
-They envisioned the factor that influenced people's decisions to be misperception of wages —that booms and recessions occurred when workers perceived wages higher or lower than they really were.
+They envisioned that misperception of wages influenced people's decisions.
+Booms and recessions occurred when workers perceived wages as higher or lower than they were.
 This meant they worked and consumed more or less than otherwise.
-In a world of perfect information, there would be no booms or recessions.
+There would be no booms or recessions in a world of perfect information.

 Calibration

-Unlike estimation, which is usually used for the construction of economic models, calibration only returns to the drawing board to change the model in the face of overwhelming evidence against the model being correct; this inverts the burden of proof away from the builder of the model.
-In fact, simply stated, it is the process of changing the model to fit the data.
-Since RBC models explain data ex post, it is very difficult to falsify any one model that could be hypothesised to explain the data.
-RBC models are highly sample specific, leading some to believe that they have little or no predictive power.
+Unlike estimation, which is usually used for constructing economic models, calibration only returns to the drawing board to change the model in the face of overwhelming evidence against the model being correct; this inverts the burden of proof away from the model builder.
+It is changing the model to fit the data.
+Since RBC models explain data ex-post, it is very difficult to falsify any one model that could be hypothesized to explain the data.
+RBC models are highly sample-specific, leading some to believe they have little or no predictive power.